SNPGuard/snp-guard/README.md

 Ubuntu 22.04 LTS.
 If you are using a different distribution, some scripts might not work out of the box and might require some adaptation.

+## Directory Overview
+- `attestation` : Helper scripts to fetch the attestation report for the [integrity-only](#run-integrity-only-workflow) use case
+- `guest-vm` : Scripts to create new VMs and to convert the VM disks for usage with the [integrity-only](#run-integrity-only-workflow) or [encrypted](#run-encrypted-workflow) workflows
+- `initramfs` : Custom initramfs that is used by SNPGuard to transition to the rich Linux environment
+- `snp-builder` : Scripts for building SEV-SNP dependencies from scratch
+- `tools` : Server and client binaries to fetch the attestation report inside the VM and to verify it on the host

 ## Install dependencies

 For building the SNP packages and preparing the guest we need to install some